-As promised, today we’ll be taking a crash course in Bullet Journaling.
+As promised when discussing note-taking tips yesterday, today we continue our student life series with a crash course in Bullet Journaling.
 Bullet Journaling is a system of organization developed by Ryder Carroll, but if you take a casual scroll of the #BUJO hashtags on pinterest and instragram, you’ll quickly see how people have taken the basic premise and made it their own.
 A word of caution: do NOT look at these examples and think you need to recreate a beautiful, artistic masterpiece.
 Ryder Carroll’s basic premise is very, VERY minimalist.
 Start there.
 Don’t go overboard and get overwhelmed with any of it.
 It’s suppose to be a tool to help you and to have fun with, not an extra workload that you need to make picture perfect.

 The name “bullet journal” comes from a specific type of notebook that uses a dot matrix, but you can use anything really.
 My first journal was in an art book for watercolours.
 At the time, I enjoyed doodling with watercolours to form as the background for each page.
 I also used a lot of washi tape and coloured pens.
 But I’ve had little time for that recently, so a simple black pen is my preferred weapon of choice now.